miaaaaoooo/chfs-household-portfolio/README.md

 # House-Price Changes and Household Risky-Asset Allocation (CHFS)

-Replication package for my undergraduate honors thesis (School of Economics, Shandong University, 2024; graded *Excellent*): **"The Impact of House-Price Changes on Household Risky Financial Asset Allocation under a Housing-Market Downturn."**
+Replication package for my undergraduate honors thesis: **"The Impact of House-Price Changes on Household Risky Financial Asset Allocation under a Housing-Market Downturn."**

 The thesis builds a household-year panel of **22,885 observations from three waves** of the China Household Finance Survey (CHFS) in Stata and estimates the effect of house-price changes on households' allocation to risky financial assets, using two-way (household × year) fixed effects with clustered standard errors, by-wave Probit (participation) and left-censored Tobit (share) specifications, plus heterogeneity, mechanism, and robustness analyses.
 This repository additionally **extends the pipeline to four waves (2015, 2017, 2019, 2021)** as an independent coding exercise; the results reported in the thesis are based on the three-wave panel.